AutomationD/wimaging/README.md

 ### Features
 - __Linux style installation__ using `http://` or `ftp://` installation media
 - __No extra servers__ like WDS needed - all relevant settings can be configured in Foreman directly
-- __Official Mircosoft utilities__ are used for all relevant setup stages making it easy to add (future) operating systems
+- __Official Microsoft utilities__ are used for all relevant setup stages making it easy to add (future) operating systems
 - __Driver installation__ during build time
 - Support for __localization__ settings (like time zone, locale, UI language)
 - Optional __domain join__ including target OU
 - Optional __local user creation__
 - Support for Foreman's __root password__ using Base64 encoding
 - Correctly __report finished host building__
-- Optional software installation and user tasks at the end of the build (like __installing puppet__ ect)
+- Optional software installation and user tasks at the end of the build (like __installing puppet__ etc)

 ## Prerequisites:
 The list requirements for using Foreman, all of them are __not__ covered by this guide.